smattymatty/mathew-storm-site/writing_content/short-stories/Minimum Viable Apocalypse.md

 I pulled up the shared drive, created a new deck.
 "War, you're up first."

 He grinned, all teeth.
 "Border skirmish.
 Started with a post, escalated to armed engagement within 36 hours."
 He swiped through photos on his tablet - burning vehicles, scattered debris, faces frozen in terror.
 "47 casualties.
 Minimal resource investment.
 Proof of rapid deployment capability."

+He swiped to a close-up of blood spraying across concrete, still wet.
+He ran his thumb across the screen, slow, like he could feel the warmth of it.
+"Beautiful panic response.
+You can see the exact moment they realized they were meat."

 "User engagement?"
 I asked.